 What is permanent life insurance?

-There are three different types of permanent life insurance:
+There are three main types of permanent life insurance:

 - Whole life insurance: You get permanent life insurance plus a cash value component that essentially functions as a savings account.
-You earn dividends on your policy’s cash value component.
+You earn interest on your policy’s cash value component.

-- Universal life insurance: With this policy, you get permanent life insurance plus a cash value component that earns interest based on money markets.
-You may also be able to adjust your policy’s death benefit (assuming you pass a medical exam).
+- Universal life insurance: With this policy, you get permanent life insurance plus a cash value component that earns returns based on how your investments perform.
+You may also be able to adjust your policy’s death benefit.

-- Variable life insurance: This gives you the most flexibility — but also the most risk.
-You get permanent life insurance and you can invest your cash value component how you want (stocks, bonds or money market mutual funds).
-The issue is that if your investments don’t perform well, the losses can eat into your death benefit.
+- Variable life insurance: This gives you more flexibility but typically at a higher level of risk.
+You get permanent life insurance, and you may invest your cash value component how you choose.
+The issue is that if your investments don’t perform well, the losses might eat into your death benefit.

 |Cash value component||No||Yes|

-**Assuming you don’t change your death benefit while your policy is in force
+**Assuming you don’t change your death benefit amount while your policy is in force.

 Why choose term life insurance?

-- The lower premiums: As we’ve mentioned, term life insurance can be five to 10 times cheaper than permanent life insurance.
-If you don’t have a lot of cash to spare each month, term coverage is your best bet.
+- The lower premiums: Term life insurance can often be five to 10 times cheaper than permanent life insurance.
+If you don’t have a lot of cash to spare each month, term life coverage might be your best bet.

-- Money toward specific financial goals: There might be a specific financial burden you want to make sure your family doesn’t get saddled with if you pass away early.
-That could be funding the kids’ college, paying off the house or other debt or something else entirely.
-If you have a timeline for that financial goal, you can buy a term policy for that same timeline to make sure that if you’re not there to help, your loved ones can still complete that goal.
+- Putting money toward specific financial goals: There might be a specific financial burden you want to make sure your family doesn’t get saddled with if you pass away early.
+That could be funding college tuition, paying off a home loan or something else entirely.
+If you have a timeline for a financial goal, a term policy might help make sure that if you’re not there to help, your loved ones may still reach that goal.

-- A temporary solution: Some people choose term insurance with the plan to buy permanent life insurance when they can afford it.
-This puts coverage in place to protect the people who matter most to you — and you can reevaluate your coverage needs and your budget at the end of your policy term.
+- A temporary solution: Some people choose term insurance with the intention to buy permanent life insurance when they can afford it.
+This puts coverage in place to protect the people who matter most to you, and you can reevaluate your coverage needs and your budget at the end of your policy term.

 Why choose permanent life insurance?

-While it’s much more expensive, permanent life insurance never expires and offers you a way to save or invest a portion of your premiums.
+While it’s typically much more expensive, permanent life insurance never expires and can offer you a way to save or invest a portion of your premiums.
 With the interest or dividends from your policy, you may even be able to pay your permanent life insurance premiums.

 Ultimately, you might opt for this type of life insurance for:

 - Permanent coverage: If you want a life insurance policy that will last your whole life rather than just a period, permanent insurance may be the way to go.

-- A savings or investment vehicle: Whether you choose a whole life policy for a conservative savings cash value component or you go with a variable policy and invest your cash value to play the markets, your permanent life insurance policy gives you an opportunity to pocket some money from your policy.
+- A savings or investment vehicle: Whether you choose a whole life policy for a conservative savings cash value component or you go with a variable policy and invest your cash value to play the markets, your permanent insurance policy generally allows you to pocket some money from your policy if you need to.

-- Cheaper coverage when you’re young: While a permanent life insurance policy will never be cheaper than term insurance at the time you buy it, it might make sense to lock in a low rate while you’re young.
+- Cheaper coverage when you’re young: While a permanent life insurance policy will typically cost considerably more than term insurance regardless of when you buy it, it might make sense to lock in a lower rate while you’re young.
 Say you’re 35.
-Compare the premiums for a permanent life insurance policy for you now against those on a term life policy if you buy it when you’re 55.
-The cost might be roughly the same — and you’ll get the cash value component as a bonus, too.
+Compare the premium payment for a permanent life insurance policy for you now against those on a term life policy if you buy it when you’re 55.
+The cost may be roughly the same — and you’ll get the cash value component as an additional benefit.

 Term and permanent coverage are the two most common types of life insurance, but they’re not your only options.
-For example, you might just want final expense insurance to cover your funeral costs.
-To help you explore all of your options, we’ve built this guide to the various types of life insurance before making your final decision and taking some time to calculate how much life insurance coverage you really need before committing to a policy.
+For example, you might want final expense insurance to cover your funeral costs.
+Experts recommend exploring all the various types of life insurance before making your final decision and taking some time to calculate how much life insurance coverage you really need before committing to a policy.

 Frequently asked questions